 Year 1: Experiencing Patients and Their Communities (DCS1-P)

-Our curriculum focuses on patient-centered healthcare delivery, weaving these 5 threads throughout.
+Our curriculum builds on the core UMMS DCS1 course by focusing on patient-centered healthcare delivery, weaving these 5 threads throughout.

 - The Story—Discussion with members of our community on their experiences of illness and disease

 - The Community—Visits to a local homeless shelter and jail to understand the impact of community on disease

 - Healthcare Quality—Identify and impact healthcare disparities through a quality improvement lens